On Edge: The Initial Investigation

 The investigation yielded three main stories:

-On Edge: Mental Health in Colorado, and is supported in part by the Rosalynn Carter Fellowship for Mental Health Reporting and a grant honoring the memory of the late Benjamin von Sternenfels Rosenthal.
+This work is the initial investigative portion of a larger project, On Edge: Mental Health in Colorado, and is supported in part by the Rosalynn Carter Fellowship for Mental Health Reporting and a grant honoring the memory of the late Benjamin von Sternenfels Rosenthal.
 Our intent is to foster conversation about mental health in a state where stigma and a lack of access run high.

 The Original Series